 The agenda included highly topical scientific issues such as pandemics, climate change, genome editing, dark matter and energy as well as artificial intelligence – all with relevance for socio-political questions, just like the fundamental questions of trust in science as well as the concept of open science.

-The programme of the 70th Lindau Meeting included these formats:
+Formats of the 70th Lindau Nobel Laureate Meeting

 - Agora Talks